peter571/peter571/README.md

-### Hi there, 👋 I'm Peter Kipkoech - A Mobile Apps Develeper with React Native ✨
+### Hi there, 👋 I'm Peter Kipkoech - A Mobile Apps Developer with React Native ✨

 ####